III (Crystal Castles album)

-III (stylized as (III) and also titled Crystal Castles) is the third studio album by Canadian electronic music duo Crystal Castles, released on November 7, 2012 by Fiction Records and Polydor Records.
+III (stylized as (III)) is the third studio album by Canadian electronic music duo Crystal Castles, released on November 7, 2012, by Fiction Records and Polydor Records.
 Production was handled by Ethan Kath, with additional production by Jacknife Lee.

 III is the last Crystal Castles album with vocalist Alice Glass before her departure in 2014, and is also their last eponymous album, as the band's 2016 album is titled Amnesty (I) instead of (IV) or Crystal Castles.
 Glass continued the series on her own by including "IV" into the title of her 2022 debut album Prey//IV.

 Background and recording

-Produced entirely by Ethan Kath, III was recorded in Berlin and Warsaw, and mixed in London.
+Produced by Ethan Kath, III was recorded in Berlin and Warsaw, and mixed in London.
 The album addresses the theme of oppression, with the musicians using different pedals and keyboards to create a diverse "palette of sound".
 "A lot of bad things have happened to people close to me since II and it's profoundly influenced my writing as I've realized there will never be justice for them.
 I didn't think I could lose faith in humanity any more than I already had, but after witnessing some things, it feels like the world is a dystopia where victims don't get justice and corruption prevails", Alice Glass explained in a statement.
 On October 9, 2012, the track listing for the album was revealed via the duo's official Facebook page.